WSU-4110/EZ_Audio/README.md

 - Click sign out button to sign out from google drive

-*Forth: The library (The library was not fully implemented like it supposed to be, but they are some functionality that was implemented during this project that simulates the functionality library)*
+*The library: (The library was not fully implemented like it supposed to be, but they are some functionality that was implemented during this project that simulates the functionality library)*

 - Click on the library button